redis-developer/redis-polygon-search-trains-demo/README.md

 * `city`: The name of the city that the station is located in.
 * `county`: The name of the county that the station is located in.

+If you'd like to see the raw data

 ## How does the Demo Work?

 ### Loading the Data and Creating an Index